adak99/Organization-To-Do-Management-Application/README.md

 # CodeCraft Studio

-Welcome to **CodeCraft Studio** — a professional portfolio website that showcases high-quality software development services.
-From resolving software issues to UI/UX design and full-scale website and mobile application development, CodeCraft Studio is built to elevate digital experiences and simplify service ordering for clients.
+Welcome to **CodeCraft Studio** – a professional portfolio website showcasing high-quality software development services, from software issue resolution to UI/UX design and full-scale website and mobile application development.
+CodeCraft Studio is designed to elevate digital experiences and streamline service ordering for clients.

 ## Table of Contents